lshaoqin/chronicler/README.md

     *   Storing the generated documentation using `DocumentationStorage` (see [Source Code & Documentation Management] for details on how documentation is stored and managed).
     *   Providing visual feedback to the user via `rich.progress` during the generation process.

-### Data Flow and Interactions

-The data flow within this core application logic is as follows:

-1.  **User Input**: The user invokes `src/main.py` via the command line, providing repository details, output preferences, and LLM configurations.
-2.  **Service Setup**: `main.py` uses these inputs to instantiate `Repository`, `LLMService`, and `RAGSystem` objects.
-Configuration details (API keys, model names) are passed to the respective services.
-3.  **Generator Instantiation**: `main.py` then creates an instance of `DocumentationGenerator`, passing the initialized `Repository`, `RAGSystem`, and `LLMService` objects to its constructor.
-This establishes the necessary connections for the generation process.
-4.  **Documentation Generation**: `main.py` triggers the main documentation generation method (e.g., `generate_documentation`) on the `DocumentationGenerator` instance.
-5.  **Internal Workflow within `DocumentationGenerator`**:
-    *   The `DocumentationGenerator` uses its `Repository` instance to access the codebase, list files, and potentially read file contents.
-    *   It queries the `RAGSystem` (which in turn might use the `LLMService` for embeddings and vector database lookups) to retrieve relevant code snippets or contextual information based on the current documentation task.
-    *   It sends prompts, along with retrieved context, to the `LLMService` to generate documentation text.
-    *   Finally, it uses `DocumentationStorage` to write the generated content to the specified output directory.

 ### Architectural Patterns and Decisions

 *   **CLI-Driven Design**: The use of `typer` in `main.py` establishes a clear, user-friendly command-line interface, making the tool accessible and scriptable.